PROJECT

 The BJV continues to support marine monitoring programs to improve our understanding of turtle and whale activity in the Scott Reef area.
 These programs involve the use of innovative technology including high-definition satellite imagery and underwater microphones to better understand the marine environment and inform our management plans for any future project activities.

-Woodside’s Cultural Heritage Standard sets out how we give effect to the intent of our First Nations Communities Policy in respect of cultural heritage.
+Woodside’s Cultural Heritage Standard sets out how we give effect to the intent of our Indigenous Communities Policy in respect of cultural heritage.
 It contains our approach to the identification, management and protection of tangible and intangible cultural heritage, with the intent to avoid impacts, or where avoidance is not possible to minimise and manage those impacts.
-Our policy commits us to ensuring our management of cultural heritage is thorough, transparent and underpinned by consultation and continued engagement with First Nations communities.
-Woodside has engaged with First Nations stakeholders regarding the Browse to NWS Project over a number of years.
+Our policy commits us to ensuring our management of cultural heritage is thorough, transparent and underpinned by consultation and continued engagement with Indigenous communities.
+Woodside has engaged with Indigenous stakeholders regarding the Browse to NWS Project over a number of years.

-Theoretical impacts on rock art from atmospheric emissions resulting from the onshore processing of the Browse gas by the NWS JV are addressed in the North West Shelf Project Extension ERD.
-Research to date on the potential impacts of emissions on rock art has not been conclusive.
+Theoretical impacts on rock art from atmospheric emissions resulting from the onshore processing of the Browse gas by the NWS JV are addressed through state and federal conditions for the North West Shelf Project Extension and the associated Air Quality Management Plan.
 Woodside recognises the need for further research and supports the multi-year Murujuga Rock Art Monitoring Program (MRAMP) run by the Murujuga Aboriginal Corporation and Western Australian Department of Water and Environmental Regulation.

 Environmental approvals